qgis/QGIS-Documentation/docs/server_manual/catalog.rst

 The QGIS Server Catalog is a simple catalog that shows the list of QGIS projects served by the QGIS Server.
 It provides a user-friendly fully browsable website with basic mapping capabilities to quickly browse the datasets exposed through those QGIS projects.

-The QGIS Server catalog uses the following environment variables (see :ref:`qgis-server-envvar`):
+The catalog can be configured using the environment variables starting with `QGIS_SERVER_LANDING_PAGE` (see :ref:`qgis-server-envvar`).

-* `QGIS_SERVER_LANDING_PAGE_PREFIX`: Prefix of the path component of the landing page base URL
-* `QGIS_SERVER_LANDING_PAGE_PROJECTS_DIRECTORIES`: Directories used by the landing page service to find .qgs and .qgz projects
-* `QGIS_SERVER_LANDING_PAGE_PROJECTS_PG_CONNECTIONS`: PostgreSQL connection strings used by the landing page service to find projects

 .. _figure_server_project_list: